SPRAYING & POST HARVEST CHEMICALS

 Use flower food if you’d like, except with Zinnias, Sunflowers & Gladiolus - This will prolong your blooms’ lifespan by feeding your flowers, balancing the pH and eliminating bacteria in the water.
 You can make your own flower food by mixing 1 teaspoon of sugar, 2 teaspoons of lemon juice and 1 teaspoon of bleach per quart of warm (easier for stems to absorb) tap water.

-Change the water entirely, clean the vase, trim a half inch off the stem and remove spent blooms every 2-3 days - This process will keep the bacteria at bay in the vase.
+Change the water entirely, clean the vase with soap & hot water, trim a half inch off the stem and remove spent blooms every 2-3 days - This process will keep the bacteria at bay in the vase.

-Make sure your flowers always have at least two inches of water - They’re thirsty!
-Don’t let them dry out.
+Make sure your flowers always approximately two inches of water - They’re thirsty!
+Don’t let them dry out but too much water can shorten the shelf life of your flowers.

 Keep your flowers in a cool spot out of direct sunlight & away from ripening fruit - Sunshine will speed up the bacteria creation in your vase & will make your flowers wilt.
 The ethylene gas that is emitted from ripening fruit can also ripen your flowers, and thus shorten their vase life.